0

 pork butt with dry rub

-I use eight ingredients for this Pulled Pork Rub and they all are used for different reasons.
-Some help bring out the natural flavors (which are considered to be seasonings) and the others are adding flavor (flavorings).
+I use eight ingredients for this Pulled Pork Rub, and they are all used for different reasons.
+Some help bring out the natural flavors (which are considered to be seasonings), and the others add flavor (flavorings).
 All of them are most likely already in your spice rack, ready to go.
 Here’s the breakdown:

 ingredients for pulled pork rub in bowl